LucasAPayne/grapple/README.md

 ### Building Grapple

 Clone the repository or download a ZIP archive of it and extract it.
-Navigate to the `grapple` folder and run the `build.bat` script, which will produce `build/grapple.exe`.
+Navigate to the `grapple` folder and run the `build.bat` script.

 ```bat
 git clone https://github.com/LucasAPayne/grapple